PereViader/MySmartHome/README.md

+# My Smart Home

+## What does it do?

+- Emit telegram messages based on some event sent to an http endpoint
+- Play music randomly on chromcast compatible devices

 ## Run locally with docker
 Note: Running the application with docker for windows does not work due to the limited compatibility in the windows host network adapter from docker.
 Chromecast playback has a TTL of 1 and thus packets never arrive the dockerized application